DataDog/kics/documentation/rules/terraform/azure/aks_rbac_disabled.md

 ### Description

- Role-Based Access Control (RBAC) should be enabled on Azure Kubernetes Service (AKS) clusters to enforce fine-grained authorization and restrict access to cluster resources.
+ Role Based Access Control (RBAC) should be enabled on Azure Kubernetes Service (AKS) clusters to enforce fine-grained authorization and restrict access to cluster resources.
 If `role_based_access_control_enabled = false` or `role_based_access_control { enabled = false }` is present in the Terraform configuration, users may gain excessive or unauthorized permissions within the cluster, increasing risk of accidental or malicious actions.
 Properly configuring RBAC (for example, by using `role_based_access_control_enabled = true`) helps ensure only authorized identities can perform sensitive operations within the AKS environment.

 ## Compliant Code Examples